 In nearly three years, do we applaud companies for making 20% of women feel as though things have gotten better at work or lament that close to 80% of women believe that no progress has been made towards equality?

 Social justice issues aside, McKinsey has reported that companies that are gender diverse are 15% more likely to outperform their peers.
 Credit Suisse found a correlation between having more women in decision-making roles and better performance of a company on the stock market; firms with more female leaders had a stronger share price performance between 2012 and 2019.
-Despite these statistics, Bloomberg reports that women make up just 27% of the FTSE 100 executive boards, and just 10.6% of Fortune 500 board seats.
-And while a record number of CEOs last year were women, that number was only 32.
-Despite the cold, hard facts, a new Randstad U.S. study found that 54% of those surveyed said their companies have a good representation of female leaders.
+Despite these statistics, Bloomberg reported that women make up just 27% of the FTSE 100 executive boards as of 2017, and just 10.6% of Fortune 500 board seats.
+And while a record number of CEOs last year were women, that number was only 33 (as of May 2020, it was up to a record high of 37, yet still just 7.4% of all CEOs).
+But even back in 2018, when the numbers were bleaker, despite the cold, hard facts, a Randstad U.S. study found that 54% of those surveyed said their companies had a good representation of female leaders.

 There are several disconnects to grapple with here – and that’s before we even add another layer of complexity by trying to measure the effects of #MeToo on women of color and diverse sexualities and gender identities.